AlphaGoob/HP-8570p-Archive/README.md

 * All tested on HP EliteBook 8570p (Please see the full guide/repo)
 * Workarounds and settings are added to the readme file
 * Working and not working kext and drivers are added to this repo.
-* Read the readme for descriptions and problems of "Not Working" kexts and drivers
+* Troubleshooting information is available in the readme file

 // Tested on
 * macOS 10.13 High Sierra